Swatta: Casting

-Initially, though the film was supposed to play Ahmed Rubel in the role of Paoli Dam's father, later he was dropped for the role and Jayanta Chattopadhyay was taken for this character after he was not present on time and was not present with the schedule.
+Initially, though the film was supposed to feature Ahmed Rubel in the role of Paoli Dam's father, later he was dropped for the role and Jayanta Chattopadhyay was taken for this character after he was not present on time and was not present with the schedule.

-Bonna Mirza, who played the role of Rupa as the mother of one of the film's most important character Paoli Dam, after three days of shooting he suddenly felt the urge to return to the stage, and he withdrew from the film.
+Bonna Mirza, who played the role of Rupa as the mother of one of the film's most important character Paoli Dam, after three days of shooting, suddenly felt the urge to return to the stage, and he withdrew from the film.
 Shamima Nazneen was later selected for this character.

 Filming

-Principal photography of the film began on November 16, 2014, at the Jharna spot of BFDC, the lead actors of film Shakib Khan and Paoli Dam took part in the first day of filming.
-The second lot of filming of the film started on December 26, 2014, in the Pubali of Dhaka.
+The principal photography of the film began on November 16, 2014, at the Jharna spot of BFDC, the lead actors of film Shakib Khan and Paoli Dam took part in the first day of filming.
+The second part of filming of the film started on December 26, 2014, in the Pubali of Dhaka.
 After the shooting of second lot, the film was stopped due to schedule complication of Shakib Khan and Paoli Dam.
 Subsequently, the third lot of filming was begun on February 24, 2016, in this lot Shaheed Minar, BFDC, Dhaka Cantonment and Gulshan Ladies Park are being filmed for six days.
 Then, the fourth and final lot of filming was begins on October 15, in Cox's Bazar in Bangladesh.
 There are two songs and several scenes of the film were filmed for five days leading up to October 20, 2016.